7 Best Interactive Cat Toys for Indoor Cats (2026 Vet-Backed Guide)

 |---|---|

-| Constant movement | Some cats find it frustrating |
+| Constant movement | Some cats find lasers frustrating |

-| No parts to destroy | No 'catch' satisfaction |
+| No parts to destroy | No “catch” satisfaction unless you end with a physical toy |

 | Covers large areas |

-7. Catnip Crack Ball
+7) Catnip Crack Ball — Best Budget Option

 Best for: Catnip-responsive cats